What Affects My Insurance Rate?

-Your health insurance premium isn’t random.
+Your health insurance premium amount isn’t random.
 A variety of factors affect how much you’ll pay every month for your coverage.

 The 80/20 Rule

-Insurance Companies Can’t Gouge The Insured
+Insurance Companies Can’t Gouge the Insured

 If your health insurance company doesn’t meet these requirements, then you will get some of your premium back in the form of a rebate.
 Rebates happen regularly.
 Not every year and not every insurance carrier, but in general, you may have one or more insurance companies needing to give back to their members, all because of this “Medical Loss Ratio”.

 Factors That Do Affect Your Premium